 Fannie Mae posts $1.9B profit in 1Q; paying $1.8B to gov't

 Mortgage giant Fannie Mae says it had net income of $1.9 billion for the first quarter.
 That's sharply down from the same period a year ago due to lower fee income and larger losses on investments used to hedge against swings in interest rates.

 The results announced Thursday for the January-through-March period marked the 13th straight profitable quarter for the government-controlled company.

 Washington-based Fannie also says it will pay a dividend of $1.8 billion to the U.S. Treasury next month.
-Fannie will have paid $134.6- billion in dividends, exceeding the $116 billion it received from taxpayers during the financial crisis.
+Fannie will then have paid $138.2 billion in dividends, exceeding the $116 billion it received from taxpayers during the financial crisis.

 The government rescued Fannie and smaller sibling Freddie Mac at the height of the crisis in September 2008.